monocle-h2020/camera_calibration/calibration/README.md

 The dark current calibration requires an ISO speed normalisation look-up table.

+## Gain

-`gain.py` is used to generate a gain map (gain in ADU per electron in each pixel).
-This is not used in the further calibration but can be used to analyse, for example, dark current and read noise in terms of electrons instead of ADU.
+A gain map is generated using [gain.py](gain.py).
+This map has the gain (in normalised ADU/photoelectron) in each pixel.
+This is not used in further calibration, but can be used to convert a signal to photoelectrons with the `spectacle` function `spectacle.calibrate.convert_to_photoelectrons`.

+The gain calibration requires a bias correction.
+This may be done using a bias map or a mean value, as described above.

+The gain calibration requires an ISO speed normalisation look-up table.

 `flatfield.py` is used to generate a look-up table and model for the flat-field response (sensitivity) per pixel.
 This can be corrected using the `spectacle` function `spectacle.calibrate.correct_flatfield`.